tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

   * Some supporting methods in `Persistence.Users`
   * A new `DocumentCollection` in Cosmos DB for alternative User Authentications

-This is a much smaller task then the initial work to put in custom authentication, but like that post I&#8217;ll present the changes file-by-file rather than in the order I developed them in.
+This is a much smaller task then the initial work to put in custom authentication, but like that post I'll present the changes file-by-file rather than in the order I developed them in.

 The source code through this set of changes is available here: [github: Sample_ASPNetCore2AndCosmosDB, Post #3 Branch][2]